fiskaltrust/rollout-doc/en/middleware/README.md

 ![flexibility of the middleware](images/cash-register-as-sever-hw-tse.png "flexibility of the middleware")

 Each cash register runs an instance of the fiskaltrust.Middleware, which is configured by its own CashBox.
 The CashBoxes of the upper and lower cash registers contain only the configuration of a Queue.
 The CashBox of the middle cash register contains the configuration of a Queue and a SCU.
 To make the SCU from the middle cash register (e.g. main cash register) reachable for the other two cash registers or Queues, we have to specify in the Queue configuration how and where the SCU is reachable (and of course release the corresponding port).
-To ensure that a Queue connects to the correct SCU, we must specify this connection when creating the CashBox for the queue.
+To ensure that a Queue connects to the correct SCU, we must specify this connection when creating the CashBox for the Queue.

 ### Create CashBox manually via the fiskaltrust.Portal